mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

             - run: <<command>>
 ```

-Also a name can be defined for a command alongside the actual command.
+Also a name can be defined for a `step`to identify its purpose.

 Multiline commands can be defined by using a pipe `|` at the beginning
 of the command